Couples coping with stress

 To further reduce stress and strengthen your marriage, couples must try to avoid the following styles of communicating:

 *Constant interrupting.
 By interrupting a person or answering before that person is done talking, you are showing that person that you are not interested enough to spend the time they need to speak to you.

-*Using ultimatums.
-Demanding a certain action or behavior from a spouse doesn't move a couple together, it instead creates a barrier.
+*Use ultimatums.
+Demanding a certain action or behavior from a spouse doesn't move a couple together, instead it creates a barrier.
 Ultimatums can foster feelings of hurt, resentment and encourage stress.

-*Asking "Why."
+*Ask "Why."
 Asking "Why did you or why didn't you?" puts people on the defensive.
-When people hear these words they often stop listening, because they assume that the other person questions their judgment.
+When people hear these words they often stop listening because they assume that the other people question their judgment.

 By avoiding these communication styles, spouses will find it easier to work together to find effective ways to deal with stress and other problems in their personal and professional lives.